BLOG

 Related Content

-If you’re unsure how to respond to an employee’s online behaviour, WorkNest’s experienced Employment Law and HR specialists can advise on the best course of action and guide you through the disciplinary process if appropriate.
+If you’re unsure how to respond to an employee’s online behaviour or social media posts, WorkNest’s experienced Employment Law and HR specialists can advise on the best course of action and guide you through the disciplinary process if appropriate.

 We can also draft a robust social media policy, which will make your expectations of employees clear and be instrumental in helping your organisation successfully defend any subsequent claims.